-After reading through your pet’s complete medical history, meeting with you and performing a thorough examination, Dr. Elliott will discuss his findings with you.
-At that time he may recommend more diagnostics (tests and procedures).
-These will help give him a more complete picture and provide necessary information to accurately assess your pet’s current condition.
-Dr. Elliott will carefully chose the tests and procedures to recommend, that will provide the most information and be the most beneficial to assessing your pet’s current condition.
+After reading through your pet’s complete medical history, meeting with you and performing a thorough examination, your pet's internist will discuss their findings with you.
+At that time he or she may recommend more diagnostics (tests and procedures).
+These diagnostics will help give them a more complete picture and provide necessary information to accurately assess your pet’s current condition.
+Our specialists will carefully choose tests and procedures to recommend that will provide the most information and be the most beneficial to assessing your pet’s current condition.
 The diagnostics recommended are based on the problems identified.
 While every patient has an examination and consultation, election of further diagnostics are based on finding a plan that best fits each family .
 Proceeding with any additional tests and procedures is always at the discretion of the pet’s family.

 Examination and Consultation

-Prior to your pet’s initial consultation, Dr. Elliott will review your pets entire medical history.
+Prior to your pet’s initial consultation, your pet's internal medicine doctor will review your pet's entire medical history.
 This includes a review of all medical records and previously performed tests.
-Dr. Elliott always performs a thorough physical examination of his patients during his consultations.
+Our Internists always perform a thorough physical examination of their patients during their consultations.
 This is a very important step in formulating a diagnostic and treatment plan for your pet.

-He will thoroughly review his findings with you and make recommendations to you to manage and care for your pet’s health.
+Our internal medicine specialists will always thoroughly review their findings with you and make recommendations to you to manage and care for your pet’s health.
 Each patient and each family is unique.
-Rest assured, Dr. Elliott and his team will work with you to put together a plan that will address your pet’s needs.
+Rest assured, these doctors and their teams will work with you to put together a plan that will address your pet’s needs.